Graduate Education at Colorado School of Mines

 Geoscience and Resource Engineering - Geochemistry, Geology and Geological Engineering, Geophysics and Geophysical Engineering, Hydrology, Mining and Earth Systems Engineering and Petroleum Engineering, Underground Construction & Tunneling.

-Social and Management Sciences - Engineering and Technology Management, International Political Economy of Resources, and Mineral and Energy Economics.
+Social and Management Sciences - Engineering and Technology Management, Mineral and Energy Economics, and Petroleum Economics and Management.

 When you attend Colorado School of Mines you become an integral member of a specialized research institution with high admission standards and a unique mission in energy, minerals, materials science and engineering, and associated engineering and science fields.
 You can be part of a community that interprets its mission through its dedication to generating new knowledge and educating students and professionals in the applied sciences, engineering and associated fields related to: